alaudet/raspi-sump/CONTRIBUTING.md

 4) All code submitted must be your own or be allowable to re-distribute under the MIT License.

 5) Raspi-Sump should not have a dependency on external services that require a login in order to use.
 Please use available Python3 libraries when adding new functionality.
-Example: Services like Twilio for alerts will not be included in the official version of Raspi-Sump.
-You are free to fork the project and distribute under a different name if that is the direction you would like to go.

 6) Please reasonably follow PEP8 guidelines for your code.
 For example, if you create a function, give it a docstring so others know what you are doing.
 Add comments to make your code clearer to others reading it.
-If your code is a mess it will not be included.
+If your code is incomprehensible it will not be included.

 7) I can't promise that all new features will be accepted.
 However the MIT license allows/welcomes you to fork the code and release an altered version under any license that you like.
 Please see the requirements under the MIT license when doing so.